 A picture is worth a thousand words.
 Click through our photo gallery and get to know us.
 To the Gallery.

 The Nicholson Lecture is an event held annually at Maperton.
-Details of the 2017 Lecture can be found on our Forthcoming Events page.
+Details of the 2018 Lecture will be found on our Forthcoming Events page.

-For a report on the 2016 Nicholson Lecture, please visit our Past Events page.
+For a report on the 2017 Nicholson Lecture and earlier Lectures, please visit our Past Events page.

 To learn about the ethos of the Lecture, visit the Nicholson Lecture page.